nicokeller14/Assignment5_DS/Report.md

 > The request says /a now holds "["cat", "dog", "mouse"]".
 And due to the fact that a GET request does not modify
 > the state of the server, the status output stays mostly the same.

+NOTE FOR TASK 2: We completed this task before you updated the README and so our answers/outputs might not line up to what is expected.
+So for clarification: PUT places values into /a and if there are already some there then they are overwritten.
+GET simply tells us which values are in /a.
+APPEND is similar to PUT however it doesn't overwrite what is in /a, but instead simply adds the value to the end of the currently values in /a.

 # Task 3